-The Town of Fairview did not make any major budget amendments.
+Town of Fairview did not make any major budget amendments.
 An amendment was required near year-end to more accurately reflect revenues and expenditures.
-The Town was able to comply with its budgetary requirements at all levels.
+The Town was able to comply with its budgetary requirements at all levels, except for legal fees and capital outlay related to the purchase of park land subsequent to year end.